Skip to main content

 The HubSpot command line interface (CLI) connects your local development tools to HubSpot, allowing you to develop on HubSpot with version control, your favorite text editor, and various web development technologies.
+Below, learn about the CLI commands available while you’re developing with HubSpot projects.
+You can also refer to the standard CLI commands reference for general commands such as hs auth.

-The latest version of the HubSpot CLI, which is recommended, is 7.7.0.
+The latest version of the HubSpot CLI, which is recommended, is 8.0.0.
 You can check which version of the CLI you have installed by running hs --version.

 You can run hs project --help at any time in your terminal to learn more about project-specific commands.